Gab31/PowerPlantChallenge/README.md

 ```

 ## Test
 You can now use your favorite testing tool on the next url.
+Send a POST request with one of the JSON files available on the [challenge page](https://github.com/gem-spaas/powerplant-coding-challenge/tree/master/example_payloads)
-I personaly use [POSTMAN](https://www.postman.com/).
+ I personaly use [POSTMAN](https://www.postman.com/) for API testing.
 - http://localhost:8888/productionplan